heroqu/rs-authoring/README.md

 We're almost done, but it looks ugly.

-- Prettify the file with Esformatter and then Prettier.
+- Prettify the file with `Esformatter` and then `Prettier`.

 Have to admit I wasn't able to attain the perfect formatting using each one of them just alone.

-Now we have perfectly formatted react component file:
+Now we have a perfectly formatted file with React component:

 ``` javascript
 import React from 'react'